Northern Illinois vs. Buffalo NCAA Football Odds, Plays and Insights | November 17, 2021

 Buffalo Stats and Trends

-- Buffalo has two wins against the spread in 10 games this year.
+- So far this season Buffalo has two wins against the spread.

 - The Bulls have been underdogs by 2.5 points or more five times this season and covered the spread once.

-- Buffalo's games this season have hit the over on four of nine set point totals (44.4%).
+- Buffalo's games this season have gone over the point total in 44.4% of its opportunities (four times in nine games with a set point total).

-- The Bulls put up 32.1 points per game, comparable to the 33.3 the Huskies allow.
+- The Bulls score 32.1 points per game, comparable to the 33.3 the Huskies allow.

-- Buffalo is 1-3 against the spread and 3-2 overall when the team scores more than 33.3 points.
+- When Buffalo puts up more than 33.3 points, it is 1-3 against the spread and 3-2 overall.

-- In games that Buffalo picks up over 441.7 yards, the team is 1-2 against the spread and 2-2 overall.
+- In games that Buffalo totals over 441.7 yards, the team is 1-2 against the spread and 2-2 overall.

-- The Bulls have turned the ball over 14 times this season, eight more turnovers than the Huskies have forced (6).
+- This season the Bulls have turned the ball over 14 times, eight more than the Huskies' takeaways (6).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.